mhmirza/DataViz/finalproject3.md

 I have often heard an argument in favor of textile exports from emerging economies, from my acquaintances, who I would consider to be part of the intended audience for this story.
 This is based on the flawed notion of how textile trade drives employment in these regions!
 While this may be true to some extent, I wanted to present two key counterarguments: young workers in these regions do not get a fair share of compensation for the effort they put into the supply chain and child labor severely undermines other developmental outcomes, such as education, for these workers.
 If I could redo this story, I would wish to add more statistics or visualizations which could help me negate each possible arguments in favor of fast fashion, and negate it with specific data.

 ### Reference Materials

+* Data Sources utilized in this presentation have been referenced in the footer of each data visualization, with a working copy of each dataset uploaded on Github repository.
+* Images have primarily been used from [Unsplash](https://unsplash.com/) and [Pexel](https://www.pexels.com/), with author credits provided under each image.
+* Statistics quoted in the website have been referenced at the end of the Shorthand website.

 #### Data Sources
 From part 1 of the project, the following data sources were finalized and used for visualizations embedded in the website.
 A downloaded copy of the datasets below can be found on the Github Repository [here](https://github.com/mhmirza/portfolio/tree/main/Project%20Data%20Files).